xrarch/books/xr17032handbook/chapinstructions.typ

 Function Code: *1000* (0x8)
 ```
 IF Locked THEN
-  ClearOtherLockedFlags(Translate(Reg[RC]))
   Store32(Reg[RB], Reg[RC])
 END
 Reg[RA] = Locked
 ```
 ], width: 100%)])

 This instruction stores the current value of the processor's "locked" flag to *Register A*.
-If the "locked" flag is set, it stores the contents of *Register C* to the address contained within *Register B*, and clears the "locked" flag of any other processor with the same physical address locked by the *LL* _Load Locked_ instruction.
+If the "locked" flag is set, it stores the contents of *Register C* to the address contained within *Register B*, and (like any other store instruction) clears the "locked" flag of any other processor with the same physical address locked by the *LL* _Load Locked_ instruction.

 #line(length: 100%)